 All registered LIS students are automatically part of Hui Dui, the student organization of LIS.
 Hui Dui represents LIS students at faculty and other committee meetings of LIS, and members of Hui Dui attend GSO meetings, and interact with the student chapter affiliates of national library organizations.
 Hui Dui also sponsors lecture series, graduation dinners, social events, course evaluations, and other activities.

 Nā Hawai’i ‘Imi Loa was established in May 2012.
 Our mission is to service the Hawaiian community, by strengthening the Native Hawaiian presence in the Library and Information Sciences profession, and by building the capacity of the Hawaiian community in Library and Information Sciences practices.
 We host a variety of events on- and off-campus throughout the year, including the Ho’okele Na’auao Hawaiian Librarianship Symposium and the annual Community Archival Training Workshop.

 Society of American Archivists (SAA) Student Chapter

 Founded in 1936, the Society of American Archivists is North America’s oldest and largest national archival professional association.
 SAA’s mission is to serve the educational and informational needs of more than 3,200 individual and institutional members and to provide leadership to ensure the identification, preservation, and use of records of historical value.

-Archival students in LIS created were registered in 2007 as an official Student Chapter of SAA.
 We hold educational brownbags, service programs, and other activities to promote archival awareness and professional education in Hawaii.